-As trying as the experience can be, there are opportunities amid the obstacles.
-Veteran real estate professionals know that the restoration process, though stressful, can also bring eventual benefits.
-A disaster may motivate a property owner to restore and improve parts of their home or business that they otherwise wouldn’t have, leading to a significant increase in value.
+As trying as it likely will be for homeowners to recover from the storm, there are opportunities amid the obstacles.
+Veteran real estate professionals know that the property restoration process, though stressful, can also bring eventual benefits.
+A disaster like Idalia may motivate a property owner to restore and improve parts of their home or business that they otherwise wouldn’t have, leading to a significant increase in value.
 Alternatively, a property struck by a disaster might be an enticing purchase for a buyer who won’t—or can’t—pay top dollar for a move-in-ready home.

 Act swiftly to minimize damage.
 If your client has experienced a disaster, the first 48 hours are crucial to keeping costs down.
 Safety is the first priority, so property owners should call local authorities immediately.
 Next, it’s important for your client to contact their insurance company, thoroughly detail all damage to the property, and brush up on what their policy does and doesn’t cover.
 During all this, it’s imperative not to disturb the property or attempt any repairs, which could negatively affect the claim.
 Instead, treat the property like a crime scene and leave it to the professionals.
 By taking these prudent steps from the very start, property owners can save time and money later in the restoration process.

 Find a trustworthy restoration company.
 If you own or represent the property that’s been damaged, it’s essential to have a trustworthy restoration company on hand.
 These are the professionals who will build back a property to the way it was—or, in some cases, improve upon it.
 Seek out a full-service company that can tackle all aspects of the restoration, including mitigating smoke and fire damage, addressing water damage, and the demolition and reconstruction.
 Working with a company who covers all these issues means property owners don’t have to juggle multiple contractors at once.
 In many cases, an insurance provider can recommend a full-service restoration company.